Introduction Good Manufacturing Practices (GMP)

 Some principles of GMP are:

 • All are qualified and trained for the work to be performed.
-Tasks and must be defined;
+Tasks and responsibilities must be defined;

 • in work regulations and possible deviations in the procedures are recorded;